paulmanta/app-tools-attrs/ReadMe.md

 worked with your own custom views as well? _One can only dream..._ **Then I have just the thing for you!**

-`AppToolsAttrs` is a single file library that makes that possible!
+`AppToolsAttrs` is a single-file library that makes that possible!

     <com.example.MyWidget
         android:layout_width="match_parent"